pharo-ide/Calypso/Calypso-SystemPlugins-Breakpoints-Browser.package/ClyAddBreakpointCommand.class/README.md

-I am a base class for commands which add new breakpoints into methods.
+I am a base class for commands which add new breakpoints into particular source node.

 My subclasses should implement single method: